slcorp/RTView-ClearBlade/README.md

 ```
 ## Download and run the RTView-ClearBlade connector

-Clone this RTView-ClearBlade project to your local computer and do the following to install and run the RTView ClearBlade connector  program.
-This is a simple Node.js program that subscribes to public demo topics provided by ClearBlade and populates the RTView DataServer which provides a current and history cache of incoming metric values for display purposes.
+Clone this RTView-ClearBlade project to your local computer and follow the steps below to install and run the RTView ClearBlade connector program.
+This simple Node.js program subscribes to public demo topics provided by ClearBlade and populates the RTView DataServer, which provides current and historical caching of incoming metric values for display purposes.
 ```
 cd RTView-ClearBlade-Node